Child Sexual Exploitation - CSE

 What is child sexual exploitation?

-Child Sexual Exploitation (CSE) is a type of child sexual abuse.
-It is the organised and deliberate exploitation of a child purely for the sexual gratification of adults.
+Child Sexual Exploitation (CSE) is a form of child sexual abuse.

 How can we educate young people about the dangers?